-So during this process there were some differing opinions of the Board Members on how to proceed.
+During this process there were some differing opinions of the Board Members on how to proceed.
 Since this project was a “surprise” to them they decided to obtain a reserve study by an independent reserve analyst and see what other projects were not being budgeted for; that’s when we came into the pictures.
 I completed the site inspection, and then developed the reserve study with my funding models and recommendations over the next several weeks.
-I come to my conclusions, providing a Percent Funded calculation and this community was severely underfunded; they had simply not been budgeting enough to their reserve account and were likely to have a very difficult 5-10 years of financial insecurity and turmoil because of this.
+I came to my conclusions and provided a Percent Funded calculation that this community was severely underfunded; they had simply not been budgeting enough to their reserve account and were likely to have a very difficult 5-10 years of financial insecurity and turmoil because of this.

-My recommended funding model in the reserve study indicated they needed to raise the funds to pay for the roof projects in the community immediately (special assessment or a loan) and raise their reserve allocation rate by about 100% just to get onto a path of moving towards a well-funded reserve account.
-The reserve study included very large common area project estimates for this roofing project, an asphalt overlay (resurface) project and an underground sprinkler piping replacement.
-Obviously this was not good news to anyone in this community and the first question they had was – “Is this reserve study accurate?” did the reserve analyst do a good job.
+My recommended funding model in the reserve study indicated they needed to raise the funds to pay for the roof projects in the community immediately (special assessment or a loan) and raise their reserve allocation rate by about 100% just to get onto a more adequately funded path towards a well-funded reserve account.
+The reserve study included very large common area project estimates for this roofing project, an asphalt overlay (resurface) project and an underground sprinkler piping replacement project.
+Obviously, this was not good news to anyone in this community and the first question they had was – “Is this reserve study accurate?” did the reserve analyst do a good job.
 This is not an uncommon response and working in the consulting field I have become accustom to this.
 I agreed to the join in on a Board meeting and discuss my findings and recommendations.

 “But we’ve done it this way for almost 20 years.”